-What are “varicose veins”?
+What are “varicose veins” and what causes them?

 The term “varicose veins” refers to the superficial veins visibly prominent and “twisted”.
-They can appear anywhere in the body, but the most common location is on lower extremities, where they always represent one of symptoms of a disease called “superficial venous insufficiency” along with many other symptoms, such as pain, tenderness, difficulties walking or standing, cramps, swelling etc. The difference between varicosities and normal enlarged veins, it the fact that varicose veins enlarge not only in their diameter, but also in their length.
-Because of that, they take sort of “curvy” or “wavy” course, as opposed to normal enlarged veins, which remain straight.
+They can appear anywhere in the body, but the most common location is on lower extremities, where they always represent one of symptoms of a disease called “superficial venous insufficiency” along with many other symptoms, such as pain, tenderness, difficulties walking or standing, cramps, swelling etc. The difference between varicosities and normal enlarged veins, is the fact that varicose veins enlarge not only in their diameter, but also in their length.
+Because of that, they take sort of a “curvy” or “wavy” course, as opposed to normal enlarged veins, which remain straight.

 - Varicose Veins, Function

 Do these varicose veins serve any useful purpose?
 Is it possible to have vein disease

 In the vast majority of cases, varicose veins do not serve any useful function.
 Technically, they are dysfunctional collaterals or tributaries of so-called “incompetent” superficial veins called “saphenous” veins.
 The normal, or competent, saphenous veins, being rudimentary in humans, often can be used as a conduit for different types of bypassing grafts in cardiovascular surgery.
 At the same time, incompetent saphenous veins cannot be used for their original purpose anymore due to their uneven and enlarged diameter.
 Removal or closure of such veins actually improves circulation.
 In some rare cases, however, when the deep veins of the legs are blocked, even incompetent saphenous veins become functional and should not, therefore, be removed.